oils-for-unix/blog-code/catbrain/async-notes.md

   - killing the process
   - maybe interleaved output and so forth
     - well you can write another filter to sleep between messages

+### Some Lessons Learned on multiplexer

+- type annotation: AsyncIterator[Event]
+  - for 'yield' within 'async def'
+  - AsyncGenerator[None,Event] - for type

+- I am not sure we need that?   yield vs. await is interesting?
+  - can you always simulate it with queues

+- IncompleteReadError from readexactly()
+  - I don't like this exceptions

+- hm static types are nice to learn the API
+  - Python does feel a bit unstructured

+---

+- there is `async wait_for(timeout)`
+  - I wonder if Beazley goes over that implementation
+  - I guess it would set a timer on the scheduler, and then cancel that task
+  - how do you cancel a task?

+### TODO

+- add timer to kill processes randomly
+  - await sleep()
+  - that is a feature

+- add read() timeouts
+  - or maybe you just have process timeouts?
+  - that is more robust I think
+  - but yeah you need to figure out how to cancel

+- this example has pipes, processes, and queues
+  - and it has user space protocol errors, and library errors
+  - and now you need sleeping, and timeouts

+## Notes on old experiments

+- find your old fly/xmap code?
+  - Surprisingly, I only found it on the google code archive!
+  - I'm glad they did that
+  - I archived the .zip files in git annex
+- I don't have a complete list of other repos, but at least they all have wiki pages
+  - (I also need to archive Zulip now)

+---

+What did each one do?

+- xmap was like xargs
+  - it used "torn", my fork of tornado
+  - I was understanding async processes

+- fly was basically PGI which is FANOS coprocesses
+  - I added unix domain sockets and terminals later
+  - I think they were both built on "torn"
+  - surprisingly, it used threads and a mutex file?
+  - maybe this led to the "Torn" experiment

+### Found it

+andy@hoover:~/hg/xmap$ hg log streams.py

+changeset:   103:9186352c763b
+user:        Andy Chu
+date:        Mon Apr 30 16:51:47 2012 -0700
+summary:     Factor out the streams library.

+I didn't like writing the stateful TNET parser!

+Tornado used EventEmitter, which may have been based on the node.js API?

+Although of course Twisted was before that.
+It was probably an abstraction from Twisted.

+---

+ from torn import base
+ import tnet
+ from util import log

+ # States for netstring parser
+ _NEED_LENGTH = 0   # initial state, we don't know how many bytes we need _HAVE_LENGTH = 1   # we know how many bytes we need, but haven't gotten them yet

+ class TnetValueStream(base.EventEmitter):
+   """Wraps a readable file-like emitter.

+   It registers itself as a listener for 'data', and then emits complete 'value' events.
+The 'close' event is echoed.
+   """